Reduction of Cosymplectic groupoids by cosymplectic moment maps: Consequences of the main theorem

 Under the existence of symmetries of a Lie algebroid of a cosymplectic groupoid, it is interesting to study how integration is related to reduction.
 Motivated by the results in \cite{BC2}, we study the reductions of the IM-forms associated with the cosymplectic forms.

-We state the geometrical setup as follows.
-Let $M$ be a Poisson manifold.
-Consider a Lie algebroid $A\then M$, endowed with an IM 2-form and an IM 1-form $(\mu,\nu)$ so that $A\cong T^*M\oplus \mathbb{R}$ as in \eqref{eq:IM-skew}-\eqref{prop:centralext A}.
-In addition, let $\Gp$ be a Lie group acting on the manifold $M$.
-Suppose that this action lifts to an action on $A\then M$ by Lie algebroid automorphisms, such that $\mu$ is $\Gp$-equivariant and $\nu$ is $\Gp$-invariant, i.e.
+We state the geometric setup for IMcs-algebroids as follows. \begin{itemize} \item[i)] Let $(A,\mu,\nu,\zeta)$ be an IMcs algebroid over a Poisson manifold $(M,\pi_M)$ (cf. Definition \ref{def:IMCS}); \item[ii)] a Lie group $\Gp$ with an action $\varphi^A:\Gp\times A\to A$ by Lie algebroid morphisms, covering an action on $M$ (denoted by $\varphi^M$); \item[iii)] $\mu$ and $\zeta$ are $\Gp$-equivariant and $\nu$ is $\Gp$-invariant, i.e.